Revision Knee Replacement in Birmingham

 What Is Knee Revision Surgery?

 Knee revision surgery replaces failed or failing components of a primary knee replacement.
 It is a significantly more demanding operation than a first-time knee replacement, requiring careful pre-operative assessment and planning, specialised implants, and a surgeon experienced in managing the unique challenges of redo knee surgery.
+A difficult first-time knee that has never been replaced is a different problem, covered in the guide to complex knee replacement in Birmingham.

 The complexity of knee revision arises from multiple factors: scar tissue from the previous surgery restricts surgical access; bone loss on the femoral or tibial side may require augmented implants, stems, and bone grafting; and the degree of ligamentous instability determines the level of implant constraint required, from a simple tibial insert exchange through to a fully rotating hinge prosthesis.

-Pre-operative workup is thorough and typically includes CT scanning for 3D bone stock assessment and implant templating, blood tests (CRP, ESR, white cell count), and hip aspiration if infection is clinically suspected.
+Pre-operative workup is thorough and typically includes CT scanning for 3D bone stock assessment and implant templating, blood tests (CRP, ESR, white cell count), and knee aspiration if infection is clinically suspected.
 Accurate diagnosis of the failure mode drives the surgical plan.

 Mr Hussain trained at ENDO-Klinik Hamburg under Professor Thorsten Gehrke and Professor Mustafa Citak, gaining subspecialty experience in complex revision arthroplasty.
 He performs knee revision surgery at the Royal Orthopaedic Hospital Birmingham, Priory Hospital Edgbaston, and Harborne Hospital.